DE|EN

 • Tar products (PAH): tar-containing seals in basements and on foundations. (→ PAH in old buildings)

-• Wood preservatives: in part already older agents, especially with visible half-timbering. (→ Wood preservatives)
+• Wood preservatives: some earlier-generation products, especially with visible half-timbering. (→ Wood preservatives)

-Typical: high lead burden, many paint layers.
+Typical: high lead levels, many paint layers.
 Asbestos still rare.

 1945 to 1960: reconstruction